OrPerDev/IOT_SMART_HOME/README.md

 ## Hardware:
 ⚙️ [**Raspberry Pi Pico**](https://thepihut.com/products/raspberry-pi-pico): The main microcontroller and foundation for the IoT project.

-⚙️ [**Male Header Set for Raspberry Pi Pico**](https://thepihut.com/products/male-headers-for-raspberry-pi-pico): Those male header pins are used to connect the Pico to other modules.
+⚙️ [**Male Header Set for Raspberry Pi Pico** x2](https://thepihut.com/products/male-headers-for-raspberry-pi-pico): Those male header pins are used to connect the Pico to the Waveshare board and to the notecarrier.

 📡 [**Blues Notecard (Cellular)**](https://blues.io/products/notecard/): The Notecard is a small, low-power cellular IoT card that adds wireless connectivity to the Raspberry Pi Pico.
   - The Notecard has a SIM embedded in it and is used to send and receive data from the cloud.